Netflix’s recent adaption of David Nicholls’s One Day opens with a poem, read as the camera pans across rooftops. Well, half a poem:

 There’s something a bit… instapoet to all this.
 Is it profound, or are the lines just short?
 It’s almost (almost) the kind of thing a moody teenager might stick on their wall.
 You only ask what days are for if you have a lot of time to kill.
 But then, I think it helps to understand and appreciate Larkin if we recognise that many of his best poems are just that: young person’s poems.
 It is no slight on them although, again, it doesn’t fit the familiar image.
 Much of Larkin’s poetry imagines an argument between freedom (for Larkin, often the same thing as selfishness) and something which we may as well call responsibility, or commitment, or simply other people.
 The other people rarely win out.1

-I still love ‘Days’.
+I love ‘Days’.
 That first stanza has such charisma.
 ‘They come, they wake us / time and time over’ is beautiful, the second line echoing without repeating the rhythm of the first.
 But it’s the second stanza which always stuck with me.

 Ah, solving that question brings the doctor and priest in their long coats running over the fields.

 It’s a wonderfully creepy image, exact and strange.
-I see the doctor and the priest racing like dads at a school sports day, though they might equally be running over different fields towards the same location.2
+I see the doctor and the priest racing like dads at a school sports day, though they might equally be running over different fields towards the same location.

-There is, of course, another event which brings in the doctor and the priest and which solves the poet’s question of what to do with his time.
+Of course, both readings can be true.
+And there is, of course, another event which brings in the doctor and the priest and which solves the question of what to do with days, which might have been at the back of Larkin’s mind, or else is conspicious by its absence in the poem’s world.
 Larkin never had children.
 Some of his most well-known poems are about not wanting to, though behind the bluff there is also a lot of doubt (‘where do these innate assumptions come from?
 Not from what / We think truest, or want most to do’).
 It’s curious how many critics have taken the bluff at face value.
-But that’s a different story.
+But that’s a different story.2

 When I see self-consciously “Trad” accounts on X/Twitter sharing Larkin quotes I wonder if they’ve really read him, or just liked the sound of his racist letters.